vinayakg/vinayakg.github.io/_posts/2020-06-18-Managing-SSL-Certificates.md

-This article is about a SSL/TLS certificate expiry issue we faced with one of the web properties while I was managing ****.
+This article is about a SSL/TLS certificate expiry issue we faced with one of the web properties I was managing.
 I wanted to share the lessons I had learnt and a few hacks around how certificates can be managed better using the current tools.
 Keep reading till the end to also know how we can automate most of the parts.